Henry Louis Wallace: Aftermath and criticism

 Charlotte's police chief rejoiced at Wallace's arrest, reassuring the community that the women of east Charlotte were safe.
 However, many in the area's black community criticized the police's conduct during the investigation, accusing them of neglecting the murders of black women.
 One woman stated that the police did not care because they viewed the young female murder victims as "fast girls who hang out a lot".
-As Shawna Denise Hawk's mother, Dee Sumpter, said:

-"The victims weren't prominent people with social-economic status.
+As Shawna Denise Hawk's mother, Dee Sumpter, said: "The victims weren't prominent people with socioeconomic status.
 They weren't special.
 And they were black."

 Charlotte's police chief, Dennis Nowicki, had said he was unaware of a killer until early March 1994, when three young black women were murdered within four days.
 The Charlotte-Mecklenburg Police Department apologized to Charlotte citizens for not spotting a link between the murders sooner.
 However, they said the murder cases varied enough to throw them off Wallace's trail.
 Until Wallace's murder pace picked up in the early weeks of March 1994, the deaths were sporadic and not entirely similar.
 It was only during the week of March 9, 1994, that Charlotte police warned the people in east Charlotte that there was a serial killer on the loose.